webplatform/docs-wpd/Creating_API_pages/index.md

 Again, straight-forward.

 {{TODO|The Event template: it's not clear how the values in the '''Overview Table''' get populated.
+For APIs - as opposed to DOM events - we may need a different form/template.}}

 ==Intermediate pages==